You’ll also read a cautionary tale about NOT combing your hair as well as a funny story about copying other people’s hairstyles.

 I Love My Hair! by Natasha Anastasia

 Keyana’s mom combs her hair every night before bed.
 Sometimes the tangles hurt.
 When it does, her mom tells her how beautiful her hair is and together they think of all the great things about her hair.
+I love how this book celebrates all things about Keyana’s hair!

 My Hair is a Garden by Cozbi A. Caberera